Border Rivers valley floodplain

 A transitional provision has been included in the Floodplain Management Plan for the Border Rivers Valley Floodplain 2020.
 This provision mitigates any disadvantage applicants may face as a result of significant delays in the assessment of the flood work applications while ensuring that a comprehensive of assessment criteria is applied to the application.
 The latter providing for the long-term protection of the floodplain, environmental assets, cultural values and flood flow paths.
 More information about this transitional provision is available in a fact sheet (PDF, 108.03 KB).

-For more information about how floodplain management plans work and the planning process refer to the NSW Healthy Floodplains Project floodplain management plan program.
+For more information about how floodplain management plans work and the planning process refer to Developing floodplain management plans.

 Plan status